Protecting Worker's Rights with Honesty and Precision

 - The adoption or foster care placement of a child

-- To care for an immediate family member who is suffering from a serious health condition (spouse, child, or parent)
+- To care for an immediate (child, parent, or spouse) family member who has a serious health condition

 - When the employee is unable to work because he or she has a serious health condition